Four people killed in head-on crash near Manteca; DUI suspected

 The three occupants of the vehicle she hit also died in the crash.
 None of them have been identified, but two have been described as a 19-year-old male from Pasco, Washington, and a 20-year-old woman from Sacramento.
 No information has been released about the third passenger.

 Two other vehicles going northbound on Highway 99 collided with the Honda and the Subaru.
-One driver, 40-year-old Nicholas Craggs of Stockton, suffered major injuries.
+A driver of one of the other vehicles, 40-year-old Nicholas Craggs of Stockton, suffered major injuries.
 His condition is unknown.
-The CHP says he is also suspected of DUI.
+The CHP says he is also suspected of "driving under the influence of alcohol."
 The driver of the 4th vehicle was not injured.

 Highway 99 was closed for several hours after the accident but reopened to traffic around 6:30 a.m.
 The area of the crash is approximately 6 miles north of Manteca.